 25 May — No sharing the spotlight with my dad for your coincidental birthdays this year, John, fire of my loins.
-And as promised in my posting three weeks ago, “A NYC Memory to Celebrate the 3rd Anniversary of Falling in Love with Conductor John Wilson; Plus the BBCSO Doing Elgar’s Bach Fantasia; and Theatre of Blood (United Artists, 1973) Complete”, here’s that Britten piece.
+And as promised in my posting three weeks ago, “A Sexy NYC Memory to Celebrate the 3rd Anniversary of Falling in Love with Conductor John Wilson; Plus the BBCSO Doing Elgar’s Bach Fantasia; and Theatre of Blood (United Artists, 1973) Complete”, here’s that Britten piece.

 Ed Lyon tenor, Benjamin Appl baritone, and Susanne Bernhard soprano are the soloists.
 The Choir of Hanover and the Liverpool Cathedral Choir round out the voices.
 Orchestra is the NDR Radiophilharmonie, Andrew Manze is the conductor.
 2018.
 Above: War Requiem, written in 1962 by Benjamin Britten.

 I sang in the chorus of War Requiem around the time you were going on 1.
-It was the last concert of the Minnesota Orchestra’s ’72-73 season; guest conductor was Kurt Adler of the Metropolitan Opera.
+It was the last concert of the Minnesota Orchestra’s ’72-73 season in Minneapolis; guest conductor was Kurt Adler of the Metropolitan Opera.
 (Don’t remember the soloists.)
 It was the greatest musical experience of my life.
 I know the Decca recording is out there somewhere, but the broadcast above from Radio Hanover is the closest I’ve found to the feeling I got being in the middle of all that gorgeous sound…

 Which brings me to address yet another one of those sundry feelings I have about you, and have had about you, lo these several years: besides tenderness, gratitude, annoyance, and raging lust, just a trace of envy that you ascend to such an exquisite sonic plane so often…